movementlabsxyz/movement/docs/movement-node/run/manul/README.md

 ## Run the movement node as an RPC provider

-1. Colone the movement repo.
+1. Clone the movement repo.

-_The paths below are not mandatory, they are presented for a better understatement of the setup.
+_The paths below are not mandatory, they are presented for a better understanding of the setup.
 If you would like to follow the steps below you will need to use them._

 ```bash